johndoe31415/llpdf/README.md

 # llpdf
-llpdf is a PDF manipulation library that I originally wrote for pdfminify, but that has other purposes as well for which I've now made it its own separate project.
-Note that the API is changed to that of pdfminify so that pdfminify isn't actually compatible anymore with the latest llpdf version.
-It's something I anticipate fixing soonish.
+llpdf is a low-level PDF manipulation library that I originally wrote for pdfminify, but that has other purposes as well for which I've now made it its own separate project.

 llpdf uses its own PDF parser because for the particular purpose of low manipulation of PDFs, neither PyPDF2 nor pdfrw (which I both tried to use)